VinceCabs/GAUnit/docs/tutorial.rst

 Save the HAR file in the same directory you use for this tutorial.
 Name it ``demo_store_add_to_cart.har``.

-Check if Google Analytics hits are OK
+Check if Google Analytics events are OK
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Almost done!**